Fleming Building, Room 400D

 Boulder, CO 80309

 Elizabeth has received several awards for her scholarship and teaching, including a Woodrow Wilson Fellowship, the Promising Researcher Award and the Alan C. Purves Award (both from the National Council of Teachers of English), the Provost Faculty Achievement Award, and the Best Should Teach gold award and Boulder Faculty Assembly Teaching Excellence Award.
-Her work has appeared in numerous venues, including American Educational Research Journal, Review of Research in Education, Teachers College Record, Journal of Literacy Research, Research in the Teaching of English, Teaching and Teacher Education, Urban Education, English Education, and Language Arts, Reading and Writing Quarterly, and Theory Into Practice.
-Her book "The Vulnerable Heart of Literacy: Centering Trauma as Powerful Pedagogy" was published in 2019 by Teachers College Press.
+Her work has appeared in numerous journals, including American Educational Research Journal, Review of Research in Education, Teachers College Record, Educational Researcher, Journal of Literacy Research, Research in the Teaching of English, Language Arts, and Teaching and Teacher Education, among others.
+She is also the author of the book "The Vulnerable Heart of Literacy: Centering Trauma as Powerful Pedagogy" (2019, Teachers College Press) and co-editor of Trauma-Informed Teaching: Toward Responsive, Humanizing Classrooms (2022, National Council of Teachers of English).